namitgarg/multi/sites/all/modules/custom/metatag_import_export_csv/README.txt

 Description
 -----------

-  *This module has two seperate forms for import and export.
+* This module has two seperate forms for import and export.
-  *Export - you can select the content type and a CSV file will be downloaded to Your System.
+	* Export - you can select the content type and a CSV file will be downloaded to Your System.

-  *Import - Upload the CSV file in the format given in Sample file and metatags will imported with success and error messages.
+	* Import - Upload the CSV file in the format given in Sample file and metatags will imported with success and error messages.

-  *Csv file has 5 fields
+	* Csv file has 6 fields
+		 * Node Title - The node title of the node(optional leave the column empty if you dont have title).

-  *  path -> you can enter node/nid or the URL Alias for the node.
+		 * path - The node/nid or the URL Alias for the node.
-  *  title -> this corresponds to Meta tag Title.
+		 * title - The meta title from the Meta tag module.
-  *  description -> this corresponds to Meta tag description.
+		 * description - The meta description from the Meta tag module.
-  *  abstract -> This corresponds to Meta abstract.
+		 * abstract - The Meta Abstract from the Meta tag module.
-  *  keywords -> this correspOnds to Meta Keywords.
+		 * keywords - The Meta keywords from the Meta tag module.

-  * User can either fill all 4 field for Meta Tags or specific fields by leaving blank other fields
+   * Type "_blank" if you want to set a value of any field empty.

 Requirements